Lorraine wrote in recently:

 However, there may be a noticeable difference between the types of non-slip rug pads that are typically placed beneath rugs that are placed on hardwood floors:

 To prevent slippage, purchase a quality vinyl rug pad — don’t use rubber, foam back or plastic pads as they may discolor your wood floor. ~Hardwood Floor Care & Maintenance

-Taken a step further, I can attest to the fact that you should not use carpet tape underneath your rugs!
-They make carpet tape specifically for the purpose of keeping your rugs in place, but it’s not so great for your floors.
-So yes, it does indeed make a difference what type of non-slip gripping you put under your rugs.
+Taken a step further, I can attest to the fact that you should not use carpet tape underneath rugs on hardwood floors!
+They make carpet tape specifically for the purpose of keeping your rugs in place, but it’s not so great for your wood floors.
+So yes, it does indeed make a difference what type of non-slip gripping you put under your rugs for wood floors.

 When we moved, we had a hard time trying to remove the sticky residue left behind by the carpet tape that had done such a great job of keeping our oriental rug in place in a high-traffic area (right in front of the door).
 It stayed in that one spot for 8 years, but removing the sticky gunk from the hardwood floor itself was quite a chore.
 I ended up using Goo Gone.
 It still took a lot of extra muscle and scraping with the hard plastic edge of the bottle cap.
 Thank goodness we had a thick polyurethane coating on our hardwood floors!

 Many area rugs have backings that grip the floor but are unkind to wood floor finishes.
 The plasticizers in the backings actually damage the finish; it’s this chemical change that is creating the pattern you see on the floor.
 So, unfortunately, no amount of cleaning is going to remove what you see.
 Having the floor abraded and recoated by a professional may be enough to remove the marks; but it’s likely that the floor must be resanded.
 In the future, remember that only rugs with a natural backing are safe to use on a wood floor. ~Hardwood Floors Magazine